Domenico Fontana

 Domenico Fontana (1543 – 28 June 1607) was an Italian architect of the late Renaissance, born in today's Ticino.
-He worked primarily in Italy, at Rome and Naples.
+He worked primarily in Italy, in Rome and Naples.

 Biography

 He was born at Melide, a village on Lake Lugano, at that time joint possession of some Swiss cantons of the old Swiss Confederacy, and presently part of Ticino, Switzerland, and died at Naples.
 He went to Rome in 1563, to join his elder brother.
 He began his career as a plasterer, and then as a mason and master builder, with particular expertise in measuring and technical skills.

 Fontana's first architectural project was a villa in the Piazza Pasquino for Cardinal Montalto, constructed between 1577 and 1578.
 Montalto later entrusted him in 1584 with the erection of the Cappella del Presepio (Chapel of the Manger) in Basilica di Santa Maria Maggiore, a powerful domed building over a Greek cross.
 It is a marvellously well-balanced structure, notwithstanding the profusion of detail and overloading of rich ornamentation, which in no way interferes with the main architectural scheme.
 It is crowned by a dome in the early style of S. Mario at Montepulciano.

 For the same patron, he constructed the Palazzo Montalto near Santa Maria Maggiore, with its skilful distribution of masses and tied decorative scheme of reliefs and festoons, impressive because of the dexterity with which the artist adapted the plan to the site at his disposal.
 After the cardinal's accession as Sixtus V, he appointed Fontana Architect Of St. Peter's, bestowing upon him, among other distinctions, the title of Knight of the Golden Spur.
 Fontana added the lantern to the dome of St. Peter's and proposed the prolongation of the interior in a well-defined nave.

 Of more importance were the alterations he made in Basilica di San Giovanni in Laterano (c.
 1586), where he introduced into the loggia of the north facade an imposing double arcade of wide span and ample sweep, and probably added the two-story portico the Scala Santa.
 This predilection for arcades as essential features of an architectural scheme was brought out in the fountains designed by Domenico and his brother Giovanni, e.g. the Fontana dell'Acqua Paola, or the Fontana di Termini planned along the same lines.
 He became a member of the Accademia di San Luca in 1585.

 Among secular buildings his strong restrained style, with its suggestion from Jacopo Barozzi da Vignola, is best exemplified in the Lateran Palace (begun in 1586), in which the vigorous application of sound structural principles and power of co-ordination are undeniable, but also the utter lack of imagination and barren monotony of style.
 It was characteristic of him to remain satisfied with a single solution to an architectural problem, as shown in the fact that he later reapplied the motif of the Lateran Palace in the Apostolic Palace, and in the additions to the Quirinal Palace.

 Fontana also designed the transverse arms separating the courts of the Vatican.